Skip to content

 What is the most beautiful part of Zagreb?

-Tourists agreed the most beautiful part of Zagreb is the Lower Town.
-This part of the city boasts magnificent architecture that dates back to the Habsburg Empire.
+Tourists agree that the most beautiful part of Zagreb is the Lower Town.
+This part of the city boasts magnificent architecture dating back to the Habsburg Empire.

 Is Zagreb good for couples?